ptrsxu/dotfiles/vim/bundle/vim-easymotion/README.md

 - **Well-behaved**: It's consistent with the default motions of Vim and works well in all modes.
 And it now supports repeating with the dot operator.
 - **Configurable**: You can easily configure its behavior and map it to any key
-- **Sofisticated**: Provide flawless, smooth and fast motions with minimal keystrokes
+- **Sophisticated**: Provide flawless, smooth and fast motions with minimal keystrokes

 Even though some default behaviors were modified and many new features were added, I carefully considered backward compatibility.
 So those of you updating